danbz/aesthetic-programming/source/Colophon.md

 Edited by Loren Britton

-With thanks to Matthew Fuller, Lauren McCarthy, Søren Pold
+With thanks to Matthew Fuller, Lauren McCarthy, Søren Pold (w: maybe best elsewhere? didn't we talk about acknowledgements?)

 CC 2020 the authors